 Displays a view that shows objects next to the front or rear sides of the vehicle.
 Touch Side Forward/Rearward View on the infotainment display when a camera view is active.
 Touching the button multiple times will toggle between forward and rearward views.
-Park Assist and RCTA overlays are not available when Side Forward/Rearward view is active.
+Rear Pedestrian Alert, Park Assist, and RCTA are not available when Side Forward/Rearward view is active.